-We assign a capital score of A2, two notches below its initial score, reflecting the projected strong balance sheet growth that is likely to place some pressure on the current capital buffers.
+We assign a Capital score of A2, three notches below its initial score, reflecting the projected strong balance sheet growth, which is likely to place some pressure on the current capital buffers.

-DBSA maintains strong capital buffers, with an equity-to-assets and TCE-to-managed assets ratios of 41% and 38.2%, respectively, as of September 2018.
+DBSA maintains strong capital buffers, with a TCE-to-managed assets ratio of 38.6%, as of March 2019.
 The bank has historically benefitted from ongoing capital support from the government, including disbursements of around ZAR7.9 billion in 2013-16.
-DBSA's capital buffers provide a significant capacity to both absorb unexpected credit losses and grow its balance sheet, while the impact of IFRS9 implementation was modest (ZAR203 million).
-Nonetheless, we expect a gradual drop in DBSA's capital metrics, partly because of the bank's strategy to accelerate its infrastructure funding to municipalities, state-owned entities, regional partners, public-private partnerships and also support infrastructure projects related to green energy.
+DBSA's capital buffers provide significant capacity to both absorb unexpected credit losses and grow the balance sheet, while the impact of IFRS9 implementation was modest (ZAR203 million).
+Nonetheless, we expect a gradual decline in DBSA's capital metrics, partly because of the bank's strategy to accelerate its infrastructure funding to municipalities, state-owned entities, regional partners and public-private partnerships, and also to support infrastructure projects related to green energy.

 The bank is obliged by the DBSA Act to maintain a maximum debt-to-equity ratio of 250%.
-As of March 2018, this ratio stood at around 156.2%, while if we also include the ZAR20 billion "callable" capital (which requires parliamentary approval for release) the ratio drops to 98.7%.
-Management is also monitoring "economic" capital requirements by applying the Basel principles.
+As of March 2019, this ratio stood at around 138.1%, while if we also include the ZAR20 billion callable capital (which requires parliamentary approval for release), the ratio drops to 89.8%.
+Management is also monitoring economic capital requirements by applying the Basel principles.

-Asset quality metrics under pressure, partly reflecting high concentrations and DBSA's development mandate
+Asset-quality metrics under pressure, partly reflecting high concentrations and DBSA's development mandate

-We assign a weighted average asset risk score of B2, seven notches below its initial score, capturing high single-name and sectoral concentrations.
+We assign a weighted-average Asset Risk score of B2, seven notches below its initial score, capturing high single-name and sectoral concentrations, and the challenging operating conditions.

-DBSA reported a non-performing loans (NPL)-to gross loans ratio of 5.2% of gross loans as of September 2018 (March 2018: 4.5%).
-We expect on-going pressures on its asset quality metrics as a result of both the still challenging operating environment - for 2019 and 2020 we forecast GDP growth rates of 1.3% and 1.5%, respectively, well-below potential and the rate required to create new jobs - and the high credit concentrations that result in elevated credit risks.
-Similarly, we expect the bank's annual provisioning charges (of around 0.8% of gross loans for the year ended March 2018) to increase to around 1.5% of gross loans, which has been the average provisioning rate over the past five years.
+DBSA reported a nonperforming loans (NPLs)-to-gross loans ratio of 4.9% as of March 2019, but with "underperforming"/Stage 2 loans accounting for an additional high 36.1% of gross loans.
+We expect ongoing pressure on its asset-quality metrics as a result of both the still-challenging operating environment - for 2019 and 2020, we forecast GDP growth rates of 0.7% and 1.0%, respectively, well below the potential and the rate required to create new jobs - and the high credit concentrations that result in elevated credit risks.
+Similarly, we expect the bank's annual provisioning charges (of around 1.8% of gross loans for the fiscal year ended March 2019 [fiscal 2019]) to remain broadly at these elevated levels.

-The still challenging operating environment will strain DBSA's asset-quality metrics
+The still-challenging operating environment will strain DBSA's asset-quality metrics

-Sources: Moody's Financial Metrics, DBSA's financials
+Sources: Moody's Financial Metrics and DBSA's financials

-DBSA continues to exhibit high credit concentrations; we estimate that DBSA's 10 largest exposures comprise over 50% of its gross loans.
+DBSA continues to exhibit high credit concentrations; we estimate that the bank's 10 largest exposures constitute over 50% of its gross loans.
 We view such high credit concentrations as a moderating factor for DBSA's standalone profile because a possible default by any of these large borrowers could potentially weaken the bank's financial fundamentals.
-More specifically, we understand that DBSA maintains a significant exposure to Eskom Holdings SOC Limited (B2, negative), the troubled electricity generator, estimated to make up more than 19% of gross loans.
-Eskom's debts to DBSA are unsecured, in contrast to most of Eskom debt that carries a government guarantee.
+More specifically, we understand that DBSA maintains a significant exposure to Eskom Holdings SOC Limited (Eskom, B2 negative), the troubled electricity generator, estimated to constitute more than 19% of gross loans.
+Eskom's debt to DBSA is unsecured, unlike most of Eskom's debt, which carries a government guarantee.

-Higher pockets of risk also reside within DBSA's exposures to (1) the wider sub-Saharan African region; (2) exposure to private-sector intermediaries, which constituted around 64% of its total NPLs but only 26% of its loan book; and (3) the smaller South African municipalities.
+Higher pockets of risk also reside within DBSA's exposures to (1) the wider sub-Saharan African region; (2) private-sector intermediaries, which constituted around 64% of its total NPLs but only 29% of its loan book; and (3) the smaller South African municipalities.

-Moderate - but volatile - earnings generating capacity
+Moderate, but volatile, earnings-generating capacity

-We assign a Ba3 profitability score, five notches below its initial score, reflecting historical and potential earnings volatility.
+We assign a Ba2 Profitability score, five notches below its initial score, reflecting historical and potential earnings volatility and the challenging operating environment that will likely place pressure on DBSA's earnings generating capacity.